alphajuliet/aoc24/README.md

 # Advent of Code 2024

-My advent-ures in code in AOC 2024, predominantly in Clojure, but occasionally in something different.
+My advent-ures in code in AOC 2024, predominantly in my favourite language Clojure, but occasionally in something different if I'm feeling adventurous.

-There is some commentary on the challenges below.
+Below is some commentary on the challenges.
 Look at the source(s) for more detail.

 ## Day 1